joergmlpts/btrfs-home-directory-snapshots/README.md

 ## Usage

 The first step is to turn one or more home directories into btrfs subvolumes.
 Script `home2subvolume` is called with one or more userids and it does this conversion.
 Script `home2subvolume` needs to be run as root when the home directory to be converted is not in use.
-A backup of the home diretory is a good idea.
+A backup of the home directory is a good idea.

 This is an example.
 We add two test users, `test` and `etest`.
 Userid `test` has a regular home directory and `etest`'s home directory is encrypted with ecryptfs.
 We then turn their home directories as well as root's home directory `/root` into btrfs subvolumes.